GooglyBlox/ClipboardToFileInput/README.md

 ## Usage
 - Copy any file to your clipboard.
 - Click on a file input field on any webpage.
+- Click `Cancel` on the opened File Manager window.
 - Press `Ctrl+V` (or `Cmd+V` on Mac) to paste the file.

 ## License